 New York Slip, Albany Clay

 This is the traditional Ron Roy materials file.
 He...

 The decision about what materials to include in th...

-Barnard Slip fired from cone 06 (bottom) to cone 6 (top).
+These are fired bars of Barnard Slip going from cone 06 (bottom) to cone 6 (top).
 By cone 5 it is beginning to expand and at cone 6 it has turned glossy and is starting to melt.